ajfigueroa/whosapp/README.md

 My Mother wanted to use Whatsapp on her iPad and if you go to `web.whatsapp.com`, you'll get redirected to the landing page of Whatsapp Web.
 You can hold the Refresh button and then tap `Request Desktop Site` which will bring you to the Desktop version of Whatsapp Web.
 Unfortunately, this won't be remembered on future visits.

 The user experience around having to constantly tap `Request Desktop Site` is not ideal.
 I took a look at the iPad apps that do something similar and they are problematic.
-They are full of ads or introduce predatory tactics to get you to pay a hefty subscription fee via Biometrics.
+They are full of ads or introduce predatory tactics to get you to pay a hefty subscription fee.

 This project is meant to be an ad-free and safer alternative to those apps in the App Store.